ramprasath2573/flipkart-clone/README.md

-# flipkart-clone
+# Flipkart-Clone
-a clone of flipkart ecommerce website
+My attempt on cloning a webpage of Flipkart.in using HTML,CSS and Bootstrap.
+Check out the page at  https://dishanp.github.io/Flipkart-Clone/